General Dynamics F-16 Fighting Falcon variants: F-21

 After cancelling the MMRCA tender, the Indian Air Force launched another Request for Information in April 2018 for another tender for around 110 aircraft which was unofficially referred to as MRFA.

 Meanwhile, Tata Advanced Systems Limited and Lockheed Martin signed another agreement to produce F-16 wings in India on 4 September 2018.
 As of September 2019, the prototype wing from the Indian facility would be delivered by 2020.
 The wing prototype made in the Hyderabad facility of Tata-Lockheed Martin Aerostructures Ltd (TLMAL) was delivered and certified in December 2021, paving way for the facility to be the sole provider of F-16 wings to Lockheed Martin.
 The wings were described as "a fuel-carrying 9G, 12,000-hour, interchangeable and replaceable fighter wing".
 It is the same facility which is also the sole provider of empennages of C-130J at a rate of 24 units per year and produced 85 units by April 2018.

 Lockheed Martin unveiled the F-21 concept at the Aero India air show on 20 February 2019.
 The F-21 would include 114 "Indian Specific Enhancements".
 Lockheed Martin had offered the F-16IN variant earlier in the MMRCA tender and has replaced the offer with the current F-21 which is to be built in collaboration with Tata Advanced Systems in the available Hyderabad facility.
+However, the Indian Air Force declined to buy the aircraft, and production never took place.

 Specific enhancements and changes of the F-21 aircraft includes: